 The best thing you can do is research the market.
 Think about which publishers would be the best fit for your book.
 Is your book historical fiction?
 If so, research other novels in this genre and see who the relevant publishers are.
 Are you writing a self-help book, or a cookbook?
-Which publishers are the market leaders for this category?
-Remember that publishing is a commercial business, and if a book is published, it’s because there’s a market for it.
+Which publishers are the market leaders for these categories?
+Remember that publishing is a commercial business and if a book is published, it’s because there’s a market for it.

 Should you get a literary agent?

 If you want to pursue traditional publishing, you could consider getting a literary agent.
 The right agent will advise you on the publishing market, sell you and your book to the right publisher, and negotiate the best deal for you.
 You never pay an agent; instead, they take a cut of around 15% of your earnings.
 This means they’ll always fight to get you as much money as possible!

 But how do you get an agent?
 To be frank, it isn’t easy.
 In fact, many authors say it’s harder to get an agent than it is to get a publishing deal!
 To learn more about this, have a read of TV writer Ken Pisani’s humorous account of trying to find an agent, or how 11 celebrated authors found the process.

 For a monthly fee, you can locate and message agents on sites like Publishers Marketplace – or if you don’t want to pay anything, simply check out a list of UK literary agents and see which ones are suited to you.
 Once you’ve found a suitable agent, read their submission guides before you send over your request.